prex03/prex03.github.io/_tabs/about.md

 ---
-# the default layout is 'page'
+title: About
-icon: fas fa-info-circle
+icon: fas fa-user
 order: 4
 ---

-👋 Hello, and welcome!
+Hello, and welcome!
 I'm Prerak Singh, an undergraduate student pursuing a B.Tech in Electrical Engineering at IIT Delhi, currently in my second year.
 With a CGPA of 9.15 and a consistent academic track record, I’ve always found myself drawn to the intersection of mathematics, logic, and technology.
 This natural alignment has evolved into a deep interest in programming, systems research, and applied machine learning.

 This blog is my attempt to build a living archive of everything I explore in the world of software.
 It is a space where I reflect on concepts, experiment with ideas, and document the thought process behind what I build.
 I believe that understanding the reasons behind how a system works is just as important as knowing how to implement it.
 Through this platform, I aim to grow not just as a programmer, but as a thinker and engineer.